angular/angular/aio/content/guide/route-animations.md

 <code-example path="animations/src/app/app.component.ts" header="src/app/app.component.ts" region="prepare-router-outlet" language="typescript"></code-example>

-Here, the `prepareRoute()` method takes the value of the outlet) and returns a string value representing the state of the animation based on the custom data of the current active route.
+Here, the `prepareRoute()` method takes the value of the outlet and returns a string which represents the state of the animation based on the custom data of the current active route.
 Use this data to control which transition to execute for each route.

 <div class="alert is-helpful">